hipe/tmx/autonomous_component_system/doc/issues/002-tenets-and-the-edit-session.md

     edit_entity :set, :severity, :SEVERE

-    # probably calls `subject.__set__component svrty, ca, & oes_p`
+    # probably calls `subject.__set__component qk, & oes_p`
-    # where `svrty` is whatever object, `ca` is a component assoc, etc.
+    # where `qk` is a qualified knownness wrapping the value and the
+    # association (of :SEVERE and "severity").

     edit_entity(
       :using, :one,
       :using, :two,
       :set, :severity, :SEVERE
-    )  # calls `subject.__set__component :one, :two, svrty, ca, & oes_p`
+    )  # calls `subject.__set__component :one, :two, qk, & oes_p`

 #### C) the (experimental) `if` expression

+(EDIT: this is very detailed and should be moved to its own document, accompanied by the next section about `assuming`.)

 an `if` expression acts as a filter, determining whether or not the we actually "deliver" the sub-component to the operation method.

-this same behavior could be accomplished "by hand" by implementing another operation method that does the conditional check (whatever it is) in code, however we ship in here as this sort of "logic macro" becauase of the sheer convenience it has for us when manipulating collections.
+this same behavior could of course be accomplished "by hand" by implementing another operation method that performs the conditional check (whatever it is) in code.

+however we have nonetheless bundled this "logic macro" into the syntax experimentally because of the readability and expressive conciseness it provides when implementing common operations on collections (near dup-checking and the like).

 allowing for the use of an `if` expression requires that the subject component (class) implement a corresponding `test` method for